North Dallas

 North Dallas is an area of numerous communities and neighborhoods in Dallas, Texas (United States).
 The phrase "North Dallas" is also sometimes used to include any suburb or exurb north of Dallas proper within the metropolitan area.
-The majority of North Dallas is located in Dallas County, while a small portion is located in Collin and Denton Counties.
+The majority of North Dallas is located in Dallas County, while a small portion is located in Collin and Denton counties.
 North Dallas generally includes areas of Dallas north of Northwest Highway, along with Lake Highlands and areas of Dallas north of IH-635 known as Far North Dallas.
 The area has strong social and economic ties to the Dallas enclave of Park Cities, and two inner suburbs of Dallas, Richardson and Addison.

 As Dallas has grown over the last several decades, the concept of "North Dallas" has changed from the area just north of downtown, along Central Expressway (where North Dallas High School is located), to the far northern reaches of Dallas proper and the suburbs to the north of the city.

-Neighborhoods

-The following neighborhoods are generally considered part of or closely connected with North Dallas; however, some of them may not be located entirely within North Dallas or may be considered parts of North Dallas by some and not others.